-120 The documentation shall:
+The vulnerability analysis documentation shall:

-- Show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - Justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks. - The evidence shall show that the search for vulnerabilities is systematic.

-The analysis documentation shall provide a justification that the analysis completely addresses the TOE deliverables.
+- describe the analysis of the TOE deliverables performed to search for ways in which a user can violate the TSP. - describe the disposition of identified vulnerabilities. - show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks. - show that the search for vulnerabilities is systematic. - provide a justification that the analysis completely addresses the TOE deliverables.